Javid Nama

 The Javid Nama, or Book of Eternity, is a Persian book of poetry written by Muhammad Iqbal and published in 1932.
-It is considered to be one of the masterpieces of Iqbal.
+It is considered one of the masterpieces of Iqbal.
 It is inspired by Dante Alighieri's Divine Comedy, and just as Dante's guide was Virgil, Iqbal is guided by Maulana Rumi.
 Both of them visit different spheres in the heavens coming across different people.
-Iqbal uses the pseudonym Zinda Rud for himself in this book.
+Iqbal uses the pseudonym Zinda Rood for himself in this book.